1024mb/mse-yugioh-template-remastered-spanish/README.md

     - Added Standard Pendulum template.
     - Added Standard Pendulum resources with high quality.
     - Fixed bad symbols size.
+- v0.3  **[Unreleased - WIP - Planned]**
+    - Added Standard Extra template.
+    - Added Standard Extra resources in high quality.
+    - Added new custom attributes to the Standard Extra template, replacing the old custom ones as I don't have them in high quality nor did I found them on the Internet.
+Credits for the new awesome custom attributes goes to GraysoGoodwn from DevianArt.
+    - Improved the translation of some strings.
+    - Fixed some words left untranslated.
+    - Fixed the foil stamps of Pendulum cards, they weren't properly configured.
+    - Fixed position of foils on the Standard template, it was a little off.
+    - Fixed Attribute not changing automatically when choosing Spell and Trap card types.

 ## Known Glitches <small>(yeah, you read it right)</small>